 Its official designation according to the International Classification of Sleep Disorders (ICSD-2, published in 2005) is Circadian Rhythm Sleep Disorder - Free Running Type.
 It has also been called Hypernychthemeral Syndrome or simply Free-Running Disorder (FRD).

 No. N24 is a neurological sleep disorder.
 It can cause psychological problems in that it is extremely difficult to cope with the symptoms, and there is often a lack of understanding from family, friends, employers, and even some doctors.
-It is difficult for most people to understand that abnormal sleep hours may be out of a person's control.
-The resultant lack of acceptance may seriously undermine the self-esteem and personal relationships of a person with N24.
+It is difficult for most people to understand that abnormal sleep hours may be inflexible and out of a person's control.
+The resultant lack of acceptance may seriously undermine the employment, relationships, and self-esteem of a person with N24.

 N24 people really are unable to fall asleep at the normal time.
 They cannot shift their faulty body clocks.
 In medical terms, they are unable to entrain to a normal day/night schedule.

 Most N24 people cannot fall asleep earlier no matter how tired they feel.
 And they've tried.

 Many people with N24 sleep very soundly.
 If they have to get up for work at a time their broken body clock considers night, they may not hear alarm clocks.
 They may be awakened, with difficulty, only to fall back to sleep again.
 This is especially true if they have already become sleep deprived.

 People with N24 who try to work fixed work hours, such as 9 am to 5 pm, or students who have to attend regular classes, become sleep deprived.
 This is because, no matter how tired they get, they cannot fall asleep at the same time every night.
 Yet they still have to get up at the same time in the morning.
 So they may get little or no sleep during the night and be working at the time their body says they need to sleep.
 Their work suffers.
 They may become accident prone.
 Continuing sleep deprivation affects their health, both physical and mental.